Regenerative medicine harnesses tissue renewal’s ability to develop methods for repairing, replacing, and regenerating damaged tissues.

 Strategies in Regenerative Medicine: Pluripotent Stem Cells Expansion

-To be studied or used in clinical setting, stem cells need to be grown.
+To be studied or used in a clinical setting, stem cells need to be grown.
 Therefore, another significant challenge in cell-based regenerative medicine is stem cell expansion.
 Clinical applications of human pluripotent stem cells require large cell quantities that cannot be produced by conventional adherent culture techniques (7).
 The approach employed needs to be scalable and usable in good manufacturing practice (GMP) accredited facilities.

 Conventional expansion methods use feeder layers or feeder-free systems.